 Usage

 Nibbler itself isn’t the encoder object, but rather a constructor for easily creating encoders.
-Base32 carries five bits per byte, so to create a Base32 encoder object, set the codeBits option to 5.
+Base32 carries five bits per byte, so to create a Base32 encoder object, set the codeBits

 base32 = new Nibbler({